billsix/cprogrammingbook/doc/02-Variables.rst

 that would eat up 4096 8-bit bytes of storage, assuming the common length of 4 bytes per int.
-If the computer architecture allows it to be done in a reasonably efficient way, the C implementor will probably have arranged for char variables to be packed one per byte, so the array would only use 1024 bytes and the space saving would be 3072 bytes.
+If the computer architecture allows it to be done in a reasonably efficient way, the C implementer will probably have arranged for char variables to be packed one per byte, so the array would only use 1024 bytes and the space saving would be 3072 bytes.